mohammad-alkhatib/RAMBP/RAMBP/README.md

 # Usage

-For using the RAMBP with image:
+For using the RAMBP with an image:
 * RAMBP_results = RAMBP(Image,MODE)
 * Where MODE is:
   * 0  to get RAMBP image